Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: Mock Data and Method

-We then generate a population of MBHBs following Ref.~\cite{2016PhRvD..93b4003K}.
-In particular, we adopt three types of models, one model with light seed BHs forming at redshift $z \approx 15-20$ (\emph{popIII}), and two others in which the seed BHs are much heavier but form at roughly the same redshifts (\emph{Q3d} and \emph{Q3nod}).
+We first generate mock samples of MBHB mergers following \citet{2016PhRvD..93b4003K}.
+In particular, we adopt three types of population models, namely, a light-seed model---\emph{popIII}, and two heavy-seed models---\emph{Q3d} and \emph{Q3nod} \citep{2016PhRvD..93b4003K}.
+In all models BH seeds form at a redshfit range of $z \sim 15-20$, but the formation mechanism of the seeds and the later merger history of the BHs are different.
+In model popIII, BH seeds have an initial mass of $\sim 10^2 ~\!\!
+M_{\odot}$, and they are produced by the remnants of population-III stars.
+In Q3d and Q3nod, BHs form due to the collapse of protogalactic disks and the initial masses are $\sim 10^5 ~\!\!
+M_{\odot}$.
+The difference between the latter two models is that Q3d accounts for the time delay between MBH mergers and galaxy mergers, while Q3nod assumes that MBHs coalescence as soon as galaxies merge.

+We then use the IMRPhenomPv2 waveform model \citep{2014PhRvL.113o1101H, 2015PhRvD..91b4043S} to simulate the GW signals of MBHBs.
 Our AGN catalog is compiled from cross-correlating the \emph{Milliquas} catalog \citep{2021arXiv210512985F} with the \emph{Sloan Digital Sky Survey} (SDSS) \citep{2020ApJS..250....8L}.
-In this way, the SDSS survey provides us with the masses of the MBHs in our AGN catalog \cite{2022ApJS..263...42W}.
-We use these masses to find potential host AGNs of an MBHB generated by our mock population.
-Another criterion for finding a matching host AGN is that their redshifts, as well as sky positions, are consistent at 3$\sigma$ confidence level.
+In this way, the SDSS provides us with the masses of the MBHs in our AGN catalog \citep{2022ApJS..263...42W}.
+We use these masses to find candidate host AGNs of an MBHB generated by our mock population.
+Another criterion for finding a matching host AGN is that their spatial positions are consistent at 3$\sigma$ confidence level.